JoMingyu/google-play-scraper/README.md

 ### Collection

 The function `collection` returns all apps of a given collection.
 The most common collections are collections of 'similar' apps but also sometimes apps from a specific developer.
-The collection_id needed for the request can be taken from the otherAppsPages field of an `app` result.
+The collection_id needed for the request can be taken from the moreByDeveloperPage or similarAppsPage field of an `app` result.
 However, only if the type is specified as `<PageType.COLLECTION: 2>`.

 ```
 ...
-otherAppsPages': [
-        {
+'moreByDeveloperPage':{
     'type': <PageType.DEVELOPER: 1> # --> use developer()
     'token': 'developer_id',
-        },{
+}
+...
+'moreByDeveloperPage':{
     'type': <PageType.COLLECTION: 2> # --> use collection()
     'token': 'collection_id',
 }
-]
 ...
 ```